spelunky-fyi/Playlunky/README.md

   </a>
 </p>

-This is mainly a personal playground to learn the tricks and trades of video game reverse engineering/hacking.
-It currently is only a wrapper around launching Spelunky 2 with an injected dll which loads resources from disk and injects ScyllaHide but hopefully will become more in the future.
+This is a launcher for Spelunky 2 that injects a dll for extended mod management.
+It currently supports string, shader and sprite mods, with some extended features for more fine grained modding.
+See the wiki for details.

 ## Credits
-A huge thanks to the [modlunky2](https://github.com/spelunky-fyi/modlunky2) team for their input, suggestions, support and for making all their hard work open source.
+A huge thanks to the [spelunky-fyi](https://github.com/spelunky-fyi) team for their input, suggestions, support and for making all their hard work open source.
 Special thanks to `gmosjack`, `Dregu` and `iojonmbnmb` that made it possible for this tool to exist.

 ## Build